nostrapps/fonstr/README.md

 # Fonstr Relay

-A simple and efficient Nostr relay server implemented using Fastify and WebSockets.
+A simple and efficient Nostr relay server designed to run on a mobile phone.
+See [blog post](https://dev.to/melvincarvalho/run-a-nostr-relay-on-your-phone-with-termux-and-fonstr-4cmg) for more information.

 ## Features